 Book Keeping Meaning – Introduction, What is ?
-(Complete Details)
+(All Details)

 Book Keeping Represent all documents in business which contains financial records and act as evidence of the transactions which have taken place.
 Book-Keeping is the science and art of correctly recording in the books of account all those business transactions that result in the transfer of money or money’s worth.